aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 This involves restricting content inside the cells of a row from being split across a page.
 In Microsoft Word this can found under Table Properties as the option “Allow Row to break across Pages”.
 In Aspose.Words this is found under the RowFormat object of a Row as the property RowFormat.AllowBreakAcrossPages.
 Below example shows how to disable rows breaking across pages for every row in a table.
 You can download the template file of this example from here.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-RowFormatDisableBreakAcrossPages.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-KeepTablesAndRowsBreaking-RowFormatDisableBreakAcrossPages.cpp" >}}

 ### Keeping a Table from Breaking across Pages